thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 The message service is here to manage communications between seasonal workers and employers, allowing them to tchat using an instant messagery.
 This service will have persistent storage provided by a Postgresql database.

-### `Recommandation Service`
+### `Recommendation Service`

 The Recommendation Service is used to recommend job offers to seasonal workers.
-It will have a read access to the job and profile services and replicate the data in a graph database to find connections between related items and provide scores on the job offers for a seasonal worker.
+It will have a read access to the job and profile services and replicate the data in a graph database (probably Neo4j) to find connections between related items and provide scores on the job offers for a seasonal worker.

 ## OpenAPI